wwang1370/spfa/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package provides estimation, scoring, and plotting functions for the semiparametric parametric factor model proposed by Liu & Wang (2022;
+Estimation, scoring, and plotting functions for the semi-parametric factor model proposed by Liu & Wang (2022)
+<doi:10.1007/s11336-021-09832-8> and Liu & Wang (2023)
-2023).
-Both the conditional densities of observed responses given the latent factors and the joint density of latent factors are estimated nonparametrically.
-Functional parameters are approximated by smoothing splines, whose coefficients are estimated by penalized maximum likehood using an expectation-maximization (EM) algorithm.
+\<arXiv:2303.10079\>.
+Both the conditional densities of observed responses given the latent factors and the joint density of latent factors are estimated non-parametrically.
+Functional parameters are approximated by smoothing splines, whose coefficients are estimated by penalized maximum likelihood using an expectation-maximization (EM) algorithm.
 E- and M-steps can be parallelized on multi-thread computing platforms that support OpenMP.
 Both continuous and unordered categorical response variables are supported.

 ## Installation